Please have a look at the videos of guided reading below to help with the planning of the learning experiences.

 What is guided reading?

-Guided reading is a component of our Responsive Literacy Framework.
-Our framework offers support for generating a literacy program by highlighting promising practices, assessment and planning tools to support the diverse needs of our learners and includes a balance of instructional approaches through ongoing, formative assessments that respond to individual needs.
+Guided reading is a component of our Responsive Literacy Framework and the Workshop Model.
+Our framework and the model offer support for generating a literacy program by highlighting promising practices, assessment and planning tools to support the diverse needs of our learners and includes a balance of instructional approaches through ongoing, formative assessments that respond to individual needs.
 Guided reading is where students in small groups individually read a text that we have selected and we provide instruction to support the students with their reading skills and strategies.

 Why guided reading?

 Guided reading supports readers in expanding reading processes and competencies and provides a context for responsive teaching.
 It allows students to engage in a variety of challenging texts and enables teachers to support them as they interact with more difficult texts and helps students understand the thinking and meaning we make while reading.
 In the homogenous small groups, are able to work on similar challenges together and further develop toward independent reading.
 The students have the opportunity to build vocabulary by highlighting key words together and work on finding the main idea, make inferences and connections.
 The group is able to examine shorter texts more in depth and extract key information, generate, evaluate and refine ideas, plus express and present information and justify and defend decisions.

 How do I use guided reading in my classroom?